rubocode/frontier.nvim/doc/design/origin.md

 (_palette_, _theme_ and _highlights_) and pivoted my work on the intended primary personal colorscheme that I initially named _frontier_.
 I always had the goal of generalization.

+It turned out that I prefer simple yet sophisticated color usage.
+It was also clear that I preferred _dark_ themes over _light_ themes.
+This has influenced the semantics of the color mapping.

 ### PRIORITIES